3 Real Numbers

 2. If the minimum of \(A\) exists, then also the infimum exists, and \[ \inf A = \min A \,. \]

-The proof uses similar arguments to the one employed in the previous section, and is left to the reader as an exercise.
+The proof is similar to the ones of Propositions 31 and 42, and is left to the reader as an exercise.

 Warning